grassking100/messenger/README.md

 ## Contribute:
 Please see the [contribution guidline](https://github.com/grassking100/messenger/blob/master/CONTRIBUTING.md).

 ## License:
 The project is distributesd under the Apache License, Version 2.0, see [LICENSE](https://github.com/grassking100/messenger/blob/master/LICENSE) for more information.

+## How could I contact the maintainer?
+You could use the tag mechanism to tag me like @grassking100.
+I would respond to you in about one to two weeks.
+Please expect a delayed response to all messages.
+Your patience is very much appreciated!

 ------
    Copyright 2021 Ching-Tien Wang